Beckhoff/AdsToJava/README.md

 Before running the tests you should activate the [TestPlc](plc/TestPlc/) project.

-**Note:** The build scripts always compile an x64 and win32 version of the `AdsToJava-3.dll`.
+**Note:** On windows, the build scripts always compile an x64 and win32 version of the `AdsToJava-3.dll`.
 Depending on your system, one of them is copied to the `dist/` directory.
 You can find the other version in the `build*/Release` directory.
+There is no 32 bit version of Tc/BSD operating system so there is no need for a 32 bit version of this library on Tc/BSD.

 ## Samples